ICA0011/ICA0011-eksam-script-repair-ping/README.md

-## repair the script to return True or False depending on the server status.
-Do not change the URL of the server.
+### Repair ping.py script to return True if the server is up and False if the server is down.